 - Neck and spine injuries.
 Injuries to the neck, back, and spine can occur depending on the factors of the collision.
 If a motor vehicle runs over a motorcyclist or pins him/her to another car, it can sever the spine.
 Spinal cord injuries can result in lifelong, untreatable paralysis below the point of impact.

 No matter what type of injury you suffered in a California motorcycle accident, talk to our lawyers.
-Taking legal action against a responsible driver or other party could result in payment for your injury-related hospital bills, medical costs, disability, lost wages, and more.
+Taking legal action against a responsible driver or other parties could result in payment for your injury-related hospital bills, medical costs, disability, lost wages, and more.
 Rodriguez & Associates can handle minor to catastrophic injury claims in Bakersfield.
 We work hard to help our clients get restitution for their injuries.
 Our firm also includes several experienced Bakersfield bike accident lawyers, if you’ve suffered an injury on a traditional bicycle.

 Compensation for Bakersfield Motorcycle Accident Victims